 Deciding when to replace a furnace matters for cost, comfort, and safety.
 Many homeowners wait until a cold spell exposes a failure.
 That often leads to emergency service, higher installation costs, and rushed decisions.
 In Boulder City, winters are mild compared to northern climates, but failures still leave homes uncomfortable and can risk combustion safety.
 Plan replacements before the heating season when contractors are less busy.
 A planned swap lets you compare bids, run proper Manual J calculations, and schedule permits and inspections.
 It also gives time to evaluate ductwork, ventilation, and any gas or electrical upgrades needed for a new model.Signs you should replace rather than repair?

 Replace the furnace if it is older than 15 years, needs frequent repairs, or shows signs of heat-exchanger failure.
-Combustion odors, rust on the heat exchanger, or repeated limit trips are serious warnings.
+Combustion odors, rust on the heat exchanger, or repeated limit trips are serious furnace warning signs.
 Ask for combustion-tests and a clear repair-vs-replace estimate to document the decision.
 Frequent small repairs are a sign of overall wear.
 When repair costs approach half the value of a new unit, replacement usually gives better long-term value.
 A new unit reduces emergency calls and often improves comfort and efficiency.What a full furnace installation includes

 A complete furnace installation covers removal, set, connections, testing, and paperwork.
 The installer should remove the old unit, place the new furnace on a proper base, connect gas and venting, hook up electrical and controls, and route condensate for condensing units.
 Crews must perform startup tests and provide a signed startup sheet with CO and draft numbers.
 Permits and inspections are part of a compliant job.
 The contractor should pull mechanical and gas permits, schedule final inspections, and give you copies of the permit card and signed startup report.
 Keep those documents with the warranty and model information for resale and future service.Specific items included in the base price?